YourNiceCv

 Q: Can an ATS read PDF files?

-A: Yes, modern ATS platforms can read PDFs perfectly, provided they are text-based PDFs (created in Word, Google Docs, or a dedicated CV builder) and not image-based PDFs (like a scanned piece of paper).
+A: Yes, modern ATS platforms can read PDFs perfectly, provided they are text-based PDFs (created in Word, Google Docs, or a dedicated resume builder) and not image-based PDFs (like a scanned piece of paper).
 In fact, PDFs are recommended because they preserve your layout across different devices.

 A: Only if you are handing it directly to a human (e.g., at a networking event) or emailing it directly to a hiring manager.
-If you are applying through an online portal, a creative, graphic-heavy CV is highly likely to fail the ATS parsing stage.
+If you are applying through an online portal, a creative, graphic-heavy resume is highly likely to fail the ATS parsing stage.
 Stick to clean, text-based designs.

 Q: How do I know if a company is using an ATS?